 A centrally located food hall in the heart of campus will be convenient for associates coming from any neighborhood on campus.
 The food hall will offer a flexible space for associates to connect with colleagues, while enjoying a wide variety of creative, fresh, healthy food options – including custom salads, nutritious offerings, comfort foods and regional culinary fare from across the globe.

 In addition, each neighborhood will have convenient food and beverage offerings, including:

-- Food truck plazas in various locations across campus that can change out as needed.
+Food truck plazas in various locations across campus that can rotate as needed.